Connecting You to the Omaha Metro

 Where do I pay my fare?

-The farebox is located at the front of the bus next to the driver.
+You can also pay with cash at the farebox, which is located at the front of the bus next to the driver.

 Fareboxes accept U.S. currency, including all coins and bills up to $20, and Metro fare cards.
 The top of the farebox has three slots: